 - Grow citrus trees in a greenhouse for the best results.
 Greenhouses don’t have to be expensive and can even be placed on an apartment patio.
-If you’d like to learn more, check out these affordable greenhouses on Amazon.

 If you’re interested in learning more about microclimates and their advantages, check out this cool video by Gardener Scott:

 You can always ask us here at Couch to Homestead, but you should know the other resources available to you!
 Here are the resources we recommend.